 People with lupus have a higher chance of developing high blood pressure and preeclampsia (a pregnancy-related condition that has several symptoms including a dangerous rise in blood pressure).
 People with lupus also may have a higher chance of late miscarriage, preterm delivery (delivery before week 37), and poor growth of the developing baby.
 In a small number of people, lupus can lead to blood clots, which can cause lung problems and possibly a stroke.
 Sometimes, blood clots can form in the placenta.
 These blood clots, in very rare circumstances, have led to the death of the mother or the developing baby.

 Increased lupus activity, particularly during conception and early in pregnancy, increases the chance for these complications.
 Kidney disease and having high blood pressure before pregnancy can also increase the chance for these complications.

 Lupus in the mother can lead to symptoms of lupus in the baby.
 This is called neonatal lupus erythematosus (NLE).
 NLE is seen mostly in children whose mothers have certain antibodies (anti-Ro and/or anti-La) during pregnancy.
 Signs of neonatal lupus include rash, blood abnormalities that only show up on a blood test and liver problems) are usually temporary and often disappear by age 6 months, sometimes sooner.*

 The most serious complication of neonatal lupus is a particular heart rhythm problem called congenital heart block.
-Babies with congenital heart block often need a heart pacemaker.
 Congenital heart block can cause death in up to 30% of infants.
-While most babies born to women with lupus do not have heart block, your health care provider may do a specific ultrasound of the baby’s heart called a fetal echocardiogram to look at the function and structure of the baby’s heart.
-This type of ultrasound is usually performed between 18-24 weeks of pregnancy.
-If congenital heart block is found, the mother may be given medication to help treat the developing baby.
-Infants who are suspected to have neonatal lupus should be checked for congenital heart block.
+While most babies born to women with lupus do not have heart block, your healthcare provider may do a special ultrasound of the baby’s heart called a fetal echocardiogram to look at the function and structure of the baby’s heart.
+This type of ultrasound is usually performed between 18-24 weeks of pregnancy to screen for congenital heart block.

 I am taking medication for lupus.
 Can I take my medication during pregnancy?